sylvaticus/juliatutorial/2---data-types.md

 Push an element to the end of a: `push!(a,b)`

 To append the elements of b to a: `append!(a,b)`
-(if b is a scalar obviously push! and append! are the same)
+(if b is a scalar obviously push! and append! are the same.
+Attenction that a string is treated as a list!)

 Remove an element from the end: `pop!(a)`